 1. Be picky.
 When selecting chicken breeds, bear in mind that some breeds are better layers than others.
-If eggs are a priority for you, you'll need to select a breed that lays very well( 6 - 7 eggs a week).
+If eggs are a priority for you, select breeds that typically lay 6 - 7 eggs a week.
 The easiest way to research this is to check a breed chart, like this one.
 There is an exception to this rule: Bantam hens.
-They are often terrific egg layers - plus they are cute and small, so are their eggs.
-That means you'll use twice as many of their eggs when cooking.
-They make nice pets, but aren't good egg producers.
+They are often terrific egg layers - plus they are cute and small.
+But their eggs are cute and small, too, which means you'll need twice as many in the kitchen.
+Bantams make sweet pets, but if you want lots of eggs, there are better breed choices.

-2. Get the right feed.
-Chicks need chick feed.
+2. Feed 'em right.
+Chicks require chick feed.
 Pullets need starter feed.
-But once hens are of laying age, they need a quality layer feed.
+And once hens are of laying age, you must give them quality layer feed.
 Make sure your hens have access to both feed and water 24/7, even when you hope they'll mostly free range.
 Proper diet keeps chickens healthy, happy, and laying properly.

-3. Avoid supplemental food.
-All chickens need regular access to grit and oyster shell or ground eggs.
-But feeding them lots of supplemental food - like table scraps - actually reduces their egg production.
-I do give our hens food scraps, but I can always tell when I've given them too much; suddenly I go from one egg a day from each hen, to hens who take days off from laying.
-Incidentally, this also applies to "chicken treats" such as mealy worms and corn/scratch.
+3. Avoid snacking.
+All chickens need regular access to grit and oyster shell or ground up eggs.
+But feeding them lots of supplemental food, like table scraps, mealy worms, or scratch, reduces their egg production.
+I do give our chickens food scraps, but I can always tell when I've given them too much; suddenly my hens take an egg laying vacation.

-5. Consider winter.
-In the winter, when there's less light during the day, all hens will slow down in their egg laying.
-If you want to encourage better laying, you can add a light to the hen house.
-You can also choose a breed that tends to lay better in the winter, such as Australorps.
+5. Consider the light.
+During winter, there's less light each day, and consequently all hens slow down in egg production.
+If you want to encourage better laying, add a light to the hen house.
+Or simply choose a breed that tends to lay better in the winter, such as Australorps.

 6. Keep 'em young.
-Sad but true; young hens lay considerably better than older ones.
-After the 3 year mark, few hens will continue laying an egg a day.
+It's sad but true; young hens lay considerably better than older ones.
+After the 3 year mark, few hens continue laying an egg a day.
 If egg production is important to you, dispatch older hens and replace them with chicks or pullets.